 Revenge travel may end when the summer ends - but unless inflation slows down, and the economy gets back on track, we suspect it will rear its head again in the winter with Christmas and holiday travel 2022.
 Companies in the hospitality and travel industry should use the time between now and then to simplify travel for everyone.

-Explore the Onfido Real Identity Platform to learn how you can verify user identity securely and seamlessly.
+Learn how you can verify user identity securely and seamlessly.